ABOUT

 Wasteland Guitars

 Wasteland Guitars, created by Dom De Plume, is an art project where musical instruments become post-apocalyptic works of art.
 Each guitar is a testament to creativity and craftsmanship, with a unique dystopian style.
-Dom offers a collection of hand-painted guitars that tell stories of a future past.
+Dom presents a collection of hand-painted guitars that tell stories of a future past.

 ... where music & art collide in a post-apocalyptic symphony...